National Highway 11 (India): Rewari bypass

-To create connectivity between NH 11 and NH 48 (Delhi-Jaipur national highway), a new stretch of NH 11 has been constructed bypassing Rewari city and ending at NH 352 (Rohtak-Jhajjar-Rewari national highway) and now this is the terminus or starting point of NH 11.
+To create connectivity between NH 11 and NH 48 (Delhi-Jaipur national highway), a new stretch of 4-lane 45 m wide NH 11 has been constructed and opened in early 2024 bypassing Rewari city and ending at NH 352 (Rohtak-Jhajjar-Rewari national highway) and now this is the terminus or starting point of NH 11.
 From there, NH 352 joins NH 48 after less than a km.
 The new alignment of NH 11 between NH 48 and Narnaul bypasses south of Rewari city and meets the existing Rewari-Narnaul road near Khori railway station.
 Thus vehicles going from Narnaul beyond Rewari (say, towards Delhi) do not have to enter Rewari city.

-A stretch has been opened for public in the end of 2023.

 National Highway 11 (old number)

 Earlier, the old route of NH 11 started from Rajasthan-Uttar Pradesh border and went through Bharatpur, Mahwa, Dausa, Jaipur and Ringas to Sikar and then further to Fatehpur, Ratangarh, Dungargarh and terminated at Bikaner on old NH 15.
 It was 531 km long.
 It connected popular tourist destinations Jaipur and Agra via the UNESCO World Heritage Site of Keoladeo National Park in Bharatpur.

-The new route starts from NH 48 (Delhi-Jaipur national highway) in Rewari district and goes through Narnaul, Chirawa and Jhunjhunu to meet the old NH 11 at Fatehpur.
+The new route starts from NH 352 in Rewari district and goes through Narnaul, Chirawa and Jhunjhunu to meet the old NH 11 at Fatehpur.
 From Bikaner it continues to Jaisalmer.